zwave-js/zwave-js-ui/docs/development/custom-docker.md

 ## Building a container using Dockerfile

-The docker images are the latest stable images of the [zwave-js-ui](https://github.com/zwave-js/zwave-js-ui) repo.
+The docker images are the latest stable images of the [Z-Wave JS UI](https://github.com/zwave-js/zwave-js-ui) repo.
 If you want to keep your image updated with the latest changes you can build it on your local machine.
 For example:

 ```bash
 git clone https://github.com/zwave-js/zwave-js-ui.git